 For Queen Elizabeth National Park, I highly recommend taking a boat ride on the Kazinga Channel as it provides a greater chance of seeing animals in their natural habitat, especially as they go there to drink water.
 However, if time permits, it is also possible to enjoy a game drive in the park.

 Overall, my safari adventure to Bwindi and Queen Elizabeth was an incredible opportunity to witness the beauty of nature and the wildlife in these two remarkable parks.

 Lastly, it’s important to book your trip with an efficient and reliable tour company.
-Trek Africa Tours is a highly recommended option as they can assist with transportation, permit purchase, and accommodation booking, ensuring that your trip is successful and enjoyable.
+Trek Africa Expeditions is a highly recommended option as they can assist with transportation, permit purchase, and accommodation booking, ensuring that your trip is successful and enjoyable.